|

 information

-The classes of information that genealogists seek include: place names,
+The classes of information that genealogists seek include:

-occupations, family names, first names, and dates.
-Genealogists need to
+place names, occupations, family names, first names, and

-understand such items in their historical context in order to properly
+historical context in order to properly evaluate

-evaluate genealogical sources.
+genealogical sources.

 Place names